 The government option (the NFIP, also called FEMA)

 Michigan NFIP flood insurance.

-The National Flood Insurance Program (NFIP), also known as FEMA, which is the government option for flood insurance.
+The National Flood Insurance Program (NFIP), also known as FEMA, is the government option for flood insurance.
 The NFIP has enjoyed a 50-state monopoly on the flood insurance market.